tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 P=xG
 $$

 The position on the line chosen is taken as the hash of all the data that one needs to commit to, the digital signature.
-The verification equation involves the multiplication of each of the terms in the equation by G and takes in account the cryptographic assumption (discrete log) where G can be multiplied in but not divided out, thus preventing deciphering.
+The verification equation involves the multiplication of each of the terms in the equation by G and takes into account the cryptographic assumption (discrete log) where G can be multiplied in but not divided out, thus preventing deciphering.

 $$
 sG=rG+exG
 $$

-ECDSA signatures (used in Bitcoin) are not linear in *x* and *r*, and thus less useful. [[2]]
+Elliptic Curve Digital Signature Algorithm (ECDSA) signatures (used in Bitcoin) are not linear in x and r, and thus less useful. [[2]]

 ## Schnorr Multi-signatures

-First, a mulit-signature (mulitsig) has multiple participants that produce a signature.
-Every participant might product a separate signature and concatenate them forming a mulitsig.
+A multi-signature (mulitsig) has multiple participants that produce a signature.
+Every participant might product a separate signature and concatenate them, forming a mulitsig.

-With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys. the resulting key is one that signatures will be verifiable against. [[5]]
+With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys.
+The resulting key is one against which signatures will be verifiable. [[5]]

 The formulation of a mulitsig involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a mulitsig. [[4]]